-Role-playing games have come a long way since their humble tabletop beginnings.
+Role-playing games, or RPGs, have come a long way since their humble tabletop beginnings.
 After making the leap to the PC and console, they've now found a home your phone or tablet.
 The best of the mobile lot lets players live out fantasy epics, transport them into far future space operas, or tell intimate, character-driven narratives.
 From old-school dungeon crawling classics to modern action RPGs and quirky little indies, check out two dozen of the best mobile RPGs for your Android or iOS device.

 Sasha is having a very bad day, emerging in a nightmarish underworld to find her family missing, her left arm a bloody stump, and a mysterious stranger offering her a strange, living sword.
 Featured among Apple's Best of 2016 apps, Severed has players guiding Sasha through her quest to rescue her family, exploring the netherworld and engaging in swipe-based combat as you cut past the monsters in your way and harvest their limbs to grant you supernatural powers.
 Swipes are both attack and defense, parrying enemy attacks and leaving them open to your own strikes.
 The game spices things up by throwing multiple enemies at you from different directions, making threat management and smart use of special abilities key to surviving and rescuing your family.